Francesco Maria Veracini: Life

 He is known to have been a soloist in Venice at the Christmas masses at San Marco, on 24 and 25 December 1711.
 On 1 February 1712 he performed a violin concerto of his own composition (the first recorded public performance by Veracini playing one of his own compositions), accompanied by trumpets, oboes, and strings as part of the celebrations in honour of the Austrian ambassador to Venice of the newly elected Holy Roman Emperor, Charles VI.
 The celebration, held in Santa Maria Gloriosa dei Frari included a vocal Te Deum and Mass, as well as motets and concertos performed under the direction of padre Ferdinando Antonio Lazari.
 The manuscript scores of all the works performed that day, including Veracini's concerto, were bound together in a handsome presentation volume now found in the National Library of Austria.
-According to another opinion, this concerto was Veracini's Violin Concerto in D Major, "a otto strumenti, di Francesco Maria Ueracini Suonato dallo stesso al post comunio", 1711), but was performed in Frankfurt rather than Venice, at Charles VI's coronation on 22 December 1711, just two days before Veracini's appearance as a soloist on Christmas Eve in Venice, some 800 kilometers to the south.
+An earlier, now superseded hypothesis, that this concerto was performed in Frankfurt at Charles VI's coronation on 22 December 1711, was offered before the discovery of documentation of Veracini's appearance as a soloist on Christmas Eve of that year, in Venice, two days later and some 800 kilometers to the south, and before the discovery of the payment record for Veracini's performance of this concerto in Venice on 1 February 1712.